sot/kadi/docs/commands_v2.rst

 A scenario is an specific version of events that you like to evaluate.
 The default scenario is the `Chandra Command Events`_ sheet.

-Providing for alternate scenarios is a key feature of the commands archive v2.
+Providing for alternate scenarios is a key feature of the commands archive.
 An example is checking for thermal propagation for assuming an ACIS CTI using either 3-chips or 4-chips, or no CTI at all.
 Such scenarios are considered "custom" scenarios and can be created and easily manipulated by the user.